top of page

 We’ve been conditioned throughout our lives to blame outside sources for most of our woes, whether it’s our health, emotions or behaviours.
 The rest of our woes we blame ourselves for.
 Being steeped in blame keeps us simmering in resentment, victimhood, shame or guilt.

-None of this leads to peaceful, happy Holidays.
+None of this leads to peaceful, happy life.

-These are some of the things we’re missing when we get lost in the busyness of life and especially around the Holiday Season.
+These are some of the things we’re missing when we get lost in the busyness of life.

-• When we’re too stressed to notice how we’re responding (in traffic, to the cashier, the other shoppers, etc)
+• When we’re too stressed to notice how we’re responding to others.

-• When we’re too rushed to pay attention to how it’s affecting others around us (the look on the cashiers face, the elderly shopper who was bumped around, etc.)
+• When we’re too rushed to pay attention to how it’s affecting those around us.

-• When we’re too unconscious to be aware of how the stress is affecting us (we’re drinking or eating more to cover up the stress, unable to move forward and feeling depressed, etc.)
+• When we’re too unconscious to be aware of how the stress is affecting us.

-• When we’re not aware we have a choice
+• When we’re not aware we have choices.

 Let’s face it, living on Earth is par for the course of riding waves of rough storms and gentle seas.
 However, there are ways we can ease our way through the rough spots.